'It Has To Be Corrected': ACCT Philly Supporters Demand More Funding For Animal Shelter Outside Of City Hall

-PHILADELPHIA (CBS) — Protesters converged outside City Hall of Wednesday to demand more funding for an animal shelter.
-The protesters say the conditions at the ACCT Philly shelter are poor and that animals there are suffering as a result.
+PHILADELPHIA (CBS) — Protesters converged outside of City Hall Wednesday to demand more funding for the ACCT Philly animal shelter.
+Supporters say the shelter’s conditions are poor and the animals are suffering.

-ACCT is contracted by the City of Philadelphia and is required to accept any animal — whether they are a stray or owner surrender.
+ACCT is contracted by the City of Philadelphia and is required to accept any animal — whether they are a stray or surrendered by their owners.

 “Not enough funding in the shelter creates overcrowding, creates medical conditions, it creates PTSD for the dogs, it creates PTSD for the staff,” protester Casey Buckley said.